djmcqueen/Getting_and_Cleaning_Data/README.md

 To run the script/analysis:
 ------------------------------------------
 - Clone this repository
-- Make sure the plyr and data.table packages are installed
+- Make sure the 'plyr' and 'data.table' packages are installed
 - Run the file: run_analysis.R
 - The tidy dataset will be output to your working directory as `tidyData.txt`